A Man for All Seasons (play): Themes

 "the sixteenth century was the century of the Common Man – like all the other centuries."

 Bolt created the Common Man for two main reasons: to illustrate the place and influence of the average person in history, even though they are usually overlooked, and to try to prevent the audience from sympathising with the more titled characters such as More, realising that the audience is more closely related to him – a classic case of Brechtian alienation.
 The character's role in the story has been interpreted in many different ways by different critics, from being a positive to a negative character.
 Bolt's own view (expressed in the preface to the play) was that he was intended to draw the audience into the play and that "common" denoted "that which is common to us all."
 Several of Bolt's subsequent works feature similar characters (e.g. The Thwarting of Baron Bolligrew, State of Revolution).

 Endings

 Two different endings were written by Bolt.
 The original ending, performed during the show's preliminary run in England, had Cromwell and Chapuys confront each other after More's execution and then exit the stage, hand in hand, chuckling with "the self-mocking, self-indulgent, rather rueful laughter of the men who know what the world is and how to be comfortable in it".
+This particular ending is exemplary of Bolt's notion of "riding with the current", forsaking one's conscience in exchange of a life of "convenience".

-This particular ending is exemplary of Bolt's notion of "riding with the current", as is demonstrated by "men who know what the world is and how to be comfortable in it", forsaking one's conscience in exchange of a life of "convenience".
 For the show's London production – and most, if not all, subsequent runs of the show – the Common Man sheds his executioner's garb and addresses the audience one final time: